Create a Website Account - Manage notification subscriptions, save form progress and more.

 Appointments and Processing Times: The FCHD schedules samples Monday through Thursday and generally has a longer turnaround time (normally 2-3 weeks) for receiving results compared to the private labs.

 Types of Testing: The FCHD collects samples from private wells located in Frederick County and can test for coliform bacteria, nitrate, and/or turbidity.
-For additional types of testing, such as lead and copper, or testing that requires a quick turnaround time, please contact one of the private labs.
+For additional types of testing, such as PFAS, lead and copper, or testing that requires a quick turnaround time, please contact one of the private labs.

 Drop-off Samples: Please note that while the FCHD does not accept drop-off water samples from the public, private labs may accept drop-off samples and should be contacted to confirm drop off process and availability.
 Drop-off samples, which are normally collected by the resident and processed by the lab, can help save on the cost of water testing.